Fast Five

 While developing Fast Five, Universal Pictures deliberately departed from the street racing theme prevalent in previous films in the series, to transform the franchise into a heist action series involving cars.
 By doing so, they hoped to attract wider audiences that might otherwise be put off by a heavy emphasis on cars and car culture.
-Fast Five is considered the transitional film in the series, featuring only one car race and giving more attention to action set pieces such as brawls, gun fights, and the central heist.
+Fast Five is considered the transitional film in the series, featuring only one car race and giving more attention to action set pieces such as brawls, gunfights, and the central heist.
 The production mounted a comprehensive marketing campaign, with the film being advertised through social media, virtual games, cinema chains, automobile manufacturers, and at NASCAR races.

 Lin, Diesel, and Walker's returns were finalized in February 2010.
 Principal photography began that July and lasted until that October, with filming locations including Atlanta, Puerto Rico, and Rio de Janeiro.
 Brian Tyler, the composer of the previous two installments, returned to compose the score.
 The film is notable for primarily featuring practical stunt work as opposed to computer-generated imagery.

-Fast Five premiered at the Cinépolis Lagoon in Rio de Janeiro on April 15, 2011, and was released in the United States on April 29, by Universal Pictures.
-The film received positive reviews, with praise for Lin's direction, the action sequences, and the performances of the cast; it is widely considered the best film in the franchise.
-Fast Five grossed $626.1 million worldwide, becoming the seventh-highest-grossing film of 2011, the then-highest-grossing film in the franchise, and set several records related to Universal's highest-grossing opening weekend in several international markets.
+Fast Five premiered at the Cinépolis Lagoon in Rio de Janeiro on April 15, 2011, and was released in the United States on April 29 by Universal.
+The film received positive reviews, with praise for Lin's direction, the action sequences, and the cast's performances; it is widely considered the best film in the franchise.
+Fast Five grossed $630 million worldwide, becoming the seventh-highest-grossing film of 2011, the then-highest-grossing film in the franchise, and set several records related to Universal's highest-grossing opening weekend in several international markets.
 It was followed by Fast & Furious 6 in 2013.

 Plot

-As Dominic Toretto is being transported by bus to Lompoc Prison, his sister Mia Toretto and friend Brian O'Conner lead an assault on the bus and free Dom.
+After catching Braga, Dominic Toretto is being transported by bus to Lompoc Prison, his sister Mia Toretto and friend Brian O'Conner lead an assault on the bus and free Dom.
 While the authorities search for them, the trio escape to Rio de Janeiro.
 Awaiting Dom's arrival, Brian and Mia join their friend Vince and other participants on a job to steal three cars from a train.
 Brian and Mia learn that agents from the DEA are on the train and that the cars are seized property.
 When Dom arrives with his accomplices, he realizes that their leader Zizi is only interested in stealing the Ford GT40.
-Dom has Mia steal the car herself before he and Brian fight Zizi and his henchmen, during which Zizi kills the DEA Agents.
+Dom has Mia steal the car herself before he and Brian fight Zizi and his henchmen, during which Zizi kills the DEA agents.
 Dom and Brian are captured and brought to drug lord Hernan Reyes, the owner of the cars and Zizi's boss.
 Reyes orders the pair interrogated to discover the car's location, but they escape to their safehouse.